 The species we harvest have been enjoyed for centuries and are available in some of the top rated restaurants in the world.
 We are 100% confident in the species we harvest.
 We can differentiate between edible and non-edible mushrooms like a gardner can differentiate between a cucumber and a zuchini.

-Some people are allergic to mushrooms, as is the case with most food.
+Some people are allergic to mushrooms, as is the case with any food.
 If it’s your first time eating wild mushrooms, eat a small amount.
 Wild mushrooms should be thoroughly cooked.

-No, the mushrooms must be reconstituted and then cooked.
+No. Untamed Feast dried wild mushrooms must be reconstituted and then cooked.
 Cooking is an alchemy, breaking down hard to digest materials and unlocking the flavor of the mushrooms.
-There are a few species of wild mushrooms, like porcini, that are excellent raw, in small amounts, when just out of the ground.
-Do not eat raw wild mushrooms, and do not eat something you are unsure of.
+There are a few exceptions to this rule, like porcini, that are excellent raw, in small amounts, when just out of the ground.

-All soaking Instructions are below on this page.
-They are also on page 2 of the recipe booklet inside the mushrooms packages and on the back of the Ocean Blend sea vegetables.
+All soaking Instructions are under ‘Rehydration’ on this page.
+They are also included in the recipe booklet inside each package.

 Our products have a shelf-life between 14 months and 2 years.
 See storage section.